 3. Happy employees become tenured mentors.

-High turnover rates are a major issue in the hospitality industry, but not just for financial reasons.
+Before the pandemic, high turnover rates were a major issue in the hospitality industry, but not just for financial reasons.
 Employee churn also means that you’re always training new hires, and new trainees are bound to make mistakes and lower team productivity.
 Whether that’s giving a guest bad directions or not following hotel policies, these mistakes negatively affect their experience and make it difficult to produce a consistent level of guest service.
+It’s a pitfall hotels can avoid as they return to business as usual as the pandemic subsides.

 Happy employees are more likely to stay with your company for the long haul.
 With years of service, veteran employees have the advantage of earned wisdom and the ability to mentor new hires.
 This translates into a knowledgeable and tight-knit workforce that can better provide memorable experiences for your guests.